tim-roberts1/tva/website/blog/2022-011-30-dev-beta/index.md

 :::note

-Classic is **not** a 1:1 comparisson to our current system.
+Classic is **not** a 1:1 comparison to our current system.
 When Classic was created, Pluralsight was a single product brand.
 Now that we are multi-product, the new UI Kit acts as the "core" library allowing teams across all products to own their own custom solutions where needed.

 :::